 “We had a nurse on the trip with us and she was constantly receiving healthcare-related questions,” Werner said.
 “When I saw the needs of the people and the knowledge the nurse shared with them, I was inspired to become a nurse so I could serve those around me.”

 Having moved to Illinois during her senior year of high school, Lewis and Clark wasn’t always on her radar.

 “Someone recommended Lewis and Clark’s Nursing program,” Werner said.
 “As I started my general education classes, I began to understand the value of L&C’s Nursing program and realized I could save a lot of money and get an incredible education.”

 Werner graduated from L&C in 2017 with her Associate Degree in Nursing (ADN).
-She earned her Bachelor of Science in Nursing from Southern Illinois University Edwardsville in 2019 and is currently enrolled in the Duke University Adult-Gerontologic Acute Care Nurse Practitioner Master’s program, which she expects to complete in May 2022.
+She earned her Bachelor of Science in Nursing from Southern Illinois University Edwardsville in 2019 and is currently enrolled in the Duke University Adult-Gerontology Acute Care Nurse Practitioner Master’s program, which she expects to complete in May 2022.
 She hopes to eventually earn her doctorate as well.